 - RT-N10E: This model is totally different from RT-N10U.
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.

-- RT-N10 H/W version 1: BCM5356 @ 300MHz, 4MB Flash, 16MB RAM.
+- RT-N10 H/W version 1: BCM5356 @ 300MHz, 4MB Flash (too small for recent firmware), 16MB RAM.
 Some versions of tomato support this model (Build 52 or earlier).
 Some do not and WILL BRICK your router.
 Exercise extreme caution.

 - RT-N10 H/W version B1 / C1 / D1: This model is totally different from H/W version 1.
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.